Skip to main content

-and night and call his cell phone late at night.
-We are really at a loss as to
+"I can't believe how physical these girls are with my son.
+And they text him day and night and call his cell phone late at night.
+We are really at a loss as to how handle these girls."

 So be proactive with your sons and talk to them about ways to handle aggressive girls.
 Train your sons in proper ways to treat a girl and discuss protocols and expectations of texting, late night calls and physical limits.